mozilla/ipquest/ideas.md

 ## Patented articles redux
 - Shop sells a bow
 > (MERCHANT): Hey, welcome back!
 I got some new items in stock!
-> Rusty Dagger / Fully Licensed Gilded Bow and Steel Arrows / Licenses for Rusty Dagger / Cancel
+> Rusty Dagger / Fully Licensed Gilded Bow / Steel Arrows / Licenses for Rusty Dagger / Cancel

 - Player buys bow and is prompted to buy arrows